The Woodlands Contested Divorce Attorneys

 Contested Divorces

-Since the divorcing couple cannot agree on matters in a contested divorce, the costs of getting divorced and the time it takes to get divorced are generally greater than in an uncontested divorce.
+When the divorcing couple cannot agree on matters, they generally face greater costs and longer timeframes to get divorced compared to an uncontested divorce.
 The process for a contested divorce consists of the following elements:

 - The court will review the paperwork and serve the other spouse with the Petition for Divorce.